Skip to content

 South Africa is a semi-arid country that receives half the world’s average rainfall.
 Drought, ageing infrastructure, a lack of financial sustainability and degraded landscapes all place the country’s water security at severe risk.

-1. Strengthening company best practice on water
+1. Strengthen company best practice

 The key projects to meet these 3 objectives are outlined below: